Conserved quantities enable the quantum Mpemba effect in weakly open systems

 From all cases considered, a consistent picture emerges: for the integrable, weakly open dynamics, the Mpemba effect is observed by measuring distances between the time-propagated state and the steady state, regardless of whether the system is coupled to the baths with an infinitesimal or finite strength.
 We discuss in the End Matter the interval of initial temperatures within which the Mpemba effect is observed.
 On the other hand, the Mpemba effect is generically not observed for the chaotic weakly open dynamics with a single approximately conserved quantity.

 As underlined in the equation of motion \eqref{eq:dlambda}, within the Gibbs ensemble approximation for chaotic Hamiltonians, the dissipative dynamics are constrained to a one-dimensional manifold of thermal states.
 If the dynamics starting from two different thermal states were to intersect at a Gibbs ensemble with the same temperature, both would then follow the same temperature trajectory, $\beta(t)$.
-This, however, does not occur: the evolution from different initial states is smooth and monotonic and the trajectories do not cross while relaxing toward the steady-state temperature (Fig.~\ref{figure:fig3}c).
-On the other hand, for an integrable Hamiltonian, Eq.~\eqref{eq:dlambda} can be interpreted as an equation of motion in a multidimensional space of Lagrange parameters, spanning the manifold of all possible generalized Gibbs ensembles.
+This, however, does not occur: the evolution from different initial states is smooth and monotonic and the trajectories do not cross while relaxing toward the steady-state temperature (Fig.~\ref{figure:fig2}c).
+To avoid false detection of the Mpemba effect for thermal states, it is important to chose a distance which is a monotonic function of the absolute temperature distance to the steady-state temperature $|\beta - \beta_{\infty}|$ \cite{lr-17}.
+We check that this is true for the distance \eqref{eq:d_norm} and chaotic Ising Hamiltonian.
+In contrast to the chaotic case, for an integrable Hamiltonian, Eq.~\eqref{eq:dlambda} can be interpreted as an equation of motion in a multidimensional space of Lagrange parameters, spanning the manifold of all possible generalized Gibbs ensembles.
 Even when starting from a thermal one-dimensional sub-manifold, weakly dissipative evolution under the integrable Hamiltonian will generically take the dynamics into the higher-dimensional GGE manifold, Fig.~\ref{figure:fig1}.
 Calculating the distance between the time-dependent GGE and the steady state projects the evolution from a multi-dimensional space to a single dimension, possibly allowing for crossing between trajectories corresponding to different initial states.
 The above arguments are based on equations of motion for the infinitesimally small coupling to baths.
 Importantly, our tensor network calculations at finite coupling $\epsilon$ support similar behavior also when the exact dynamics contains some small deviations from the thermal and generalized Gibbs ensembles.
+In the End Matter, we give further evidence for the stability of the Mpemba effect at finite $\epsilon$ and integrable Hamiltonian.

 While having one or macroscopically many conserved quantities are the extreme cases, one might ask whether having just two approximately conserved quantities is sufficient to observe the Mpemba effect in weakly dissipative dynamics.
 To examine this case, we consider